saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--no-ssl-bump-domains`
 <p><small>| OPTIONAL | STRING |</small></p>

 __Description__: Sets domain(s) that do not require SSL resigning.
 Requests that include hosts matching one of these domains will not be SSL re-encrypted.
 When adding multiple domains, [format as a comma-separated list](#formatting-domains).
-See [SSL Certificate Bumping](/secure-connections/sauce-connect/security-authentication#ssl-certificate-bumping) for more information about scenarios in which might want to use this command.<br/>
+See [SSL Certificate Bumping](/secure-connections/sauce-connect/security-authentication#ssl-certificate-bumping) for more information about scenarios in which you might want to use this command.<br/>
 __Enviroment variable__: `SAUCE_NO_SSL_BUMP_DOMAINS`<br/>
 __Shorthand__: `-B`